-from The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- understand the principles underlying a rights and participation approach to childhood issues and how these may be applied to a variety of situations within different contexts;
+- understand the principles underlying a rights and participation approach to childhood issues and how these may be applied to a variety of situations within different contexts

 - develop communication and engagement skills that can be applied to work with children.